 For these reasons, the actual performance of the index or the exchange rate over the term of your notes, as well as the amount payable at maturity, if any, may bear little relation to the hypothetical examples shown below or to the historical index levels shown elsewhere in this pricing supplement.
-For information about the historical adjusted closing levels of the index, the historical levels of the index and historical exchange rates during recent periods, see "The Index -Historical Adjusted High, Low and Closing Levels of the Index" below, "The Index - Historical High, Low and Closing Levels of the Index" below and "The Index - Quarterly High, Low and Period End Exchange Rates" below, respectively.
+For information about the historical adjusted closing levels of the index, the historical levels of the index and historical exchange rates during recent periods, see "The Index - Historical Adjusted High, Low and Closing Levels of the Index" below, "The Index - Historical High, Low and Closing Levels of the Index" below, respectively.
 Before investing in the offered notes, you should consult publicly available information to determine the levels of the index and the exchange rates between the date of this pricing supplement and the date of your purchase of the offered notes.